INL Bureau · Office Profiles

 Top Priorities

-• 1Degrade and dismantle TCOs and FTOs — Train and equip foreign law enforcement to combat cartels, gangs, and designated foreign terrorist organizations across 29 countries in the Western Hemisphere, working hand-in-hand with DEA, DHS, CBP, HSI, FBI, DOJ, and DOD.
+• 1Degrade and dismantle TCOs and FTOs — Train and equip foreign law enforcement to combat cartels, gangs, transnational criminal organizations, and designated foreign terrorist organizations across 29 countries in the Western Hemisphere, working hand-in-hand with DEA, DHS, CBP, HSI, FBI, DOJ, and DOD.

 • 2Disrupt U.S.-bound illicit drug flows — Interdict cocaine, fentanyl, methamphetamine, and precursor chemicals trafficked through Mexico, Central America, South America, and the Caribbean before they reach American communities.